Learn English while learning about daily life in Australia, with Rob McCormack

 Andrew Barton Paterson, also known as Banjo, was born in 1864.
 He was brought up in outback New South Wales, where as a child he saw close up what life was like in the rural areas of Australia in the late 1800s.
 This was a time when people in rural Australia lived a tough life.
 There were many hardships and many difficulties to overcome.
 Australians were being shaped by the Australian landscape in ways which are quite unique and which have helped define the Australian character today.
 Banjo gained a love for horses and a deep understanding and appreciation for the independent and modest life of those Australians who chose to live in the outback.

 While he may have spent his childhood far from the cities, in his adult life he became a solicitor who lived and worked in Sydney.
 At the same time, he also started a writing career by submitting poems about outback life in Australia to a popular journal at that time called ‘The Bulletin’.
 The poems seemed to capture the special characteristics of the typical Australians of that time who preferred living in rural and bush settings in Australia.
 They loved the simple things in life and valued independence more than wealth.
 Banjo’s poems became very popular in the 1890s and his works were read more widely following their publication in a book in 1895.
 Paterson later became a war correspondent during the Second Boer War in South Africa in 1899 and on returning to Australia became a journalist.
 During the First World War he served as a soldier and officer.
-Later in life he continued his work as a writer, including publishing poems, shorts stories and novels, while continuing to work as a journalist.
+Later in life he continued his work as a writer, including publishing poems, short stories and novels, while continuing to work as a journalist.
 But in the 1890s, it was for his poems that Banjo became famous and so it continues today.

 As a child, I can remember hearing and reading some of Banjo Paterson’s famous poems at school.
 When I became a teacher myself, I found myself really enjoying his poems when I read them to my primary school classes.
 One reason is that the poems tell a story, often full of action and often with lots of humour.
 My favourite poem by Banjo is called ‘The Man from Ironbark’, which was written in 1892.
 It tells the humorous story of a man from a small country town called Ironbark, a long way from the city.
 The man from Ironbark travels to Sydney and goes to a barber shop where a flashy barber plays a practical joke on him.
 But the practical joke doesn’t work out as planned.
 When read well, this poem is both exciting and funny – Banjo Paterson at his best.
 As a teacher, I learnt this poem by heart, and taught my entire class of 11 year old primary school students to do the same.
 They loved it.
 I can still recall the entire poem today.